-Each year’s ceremony has been held at the University of Maine at Augusta during the month of March, in observance of Women’s History Month.
+Each year’s ceremony has been held at the University of Maine at Augusta on the third Saturday of March, in observance of Women’s History Month.
 Since the Maine Women’s Hall of Fame was established, the University of Maine at Augusta has generously provided the site for the display of photographs and citations for each honoree in the Bennett D. Katz Library.

 Please click on an honoree’s name for more information about them

 Sharon H. Abrams is the Executive Director of the Maine Children’s Home for Little Wanderers in Waterville, Maine, a statewide nonprofit organization whose mission is “to build and strengthen families and their children, instilling hope for the future and a better quality of life.”
 The agency celebrated its 100th anniversary in 1999.

 Sharon has been a tireless advocate for teen parents and their needs, having taught and directed the teen parent school program of the Home from 1974 to 1990, when she became assistant director and then executive director of the organization in 1992.

 What makes Sharon special is not necessarily the number of teen mothers that she has affected over her 30-year tenure, but the quality of the effect.
 Hundreds of pregnant and parenting girls grew into women under Sharon’s careful guidance, and many of them attribute their success as mothers, partners, and citizens not to the Maine Children’s Home alone, but to the individual who taught them about life, about living and about being a good mother.